-We look for a broad range of GCSE (or equivalent) subjects, including Mathematics at a minimum of Grade C.|
+|GCSE||We look for a broad range of GCSE subjects, including English and Mathematics at a minimum of Grade C.|

 |GCE A-level||Our current entry requirements are:

 A mix of science and arts or social science subjects can be a good preparation.
 There are no compulsory subjects at A Level.
 General Studies and Critical Thinking at A-level are excluded.

 Other qualifications, including those from other countries

-Average applicants per place: 10
+- Average applications per place:

 On this BSc Psychology degree We aim to recruit motivated students with an excellent academic track record or relevant work experience who are capable of sustaining high levels of academic performance.
 The selection process includes:

 Psychology operates an equal opportunities policy.
 All applications to study BSc Psychology are considered irrespective of age, sex, ethnic origin or disability.